pbeshai/tidy/website/docs/api/pivot.md

 Lengthens data by increasing the number of rows (items) and decreasing the number of columns (keys) in a collection.
 The inverse transformation is [**pivotWider**](#pivotwider).

+Note this functionality is similar to what is achieved with the tidyr function [gather](https://tidyr.tidyverse.org/reference/gather.html) that has been superceded by [pivot_longer](https://tidyr.tidyverse.org/reference/pivot_longer.html).

 ### Parameters

 #### `options`